You may want to read:

 12. Lift the lid.
 You know why, and your wife will be glad.

 13. Listen to your wife, even if she talks forever (1 Peter 3:7).

 14. Hold your wife when she is crying (1 Corinthians 13:4-8).

 15. Always out-serve your other relationships.
 Do not let anyone out-serve you (Romans 12:10).

 18. Figure out the way you should go, and if you do, you will be a happy camper.
-The man who is working within his passion and his gifting will be happy while fulfilling the purposes in which the Lord has shaped him (Proverbs 22:6).
+The man working within his passion and his gifting will be happy while fulfilling the purposes in which the Lord has shaped him (Proverbs 22:6).